MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 And then I played in concert bands from 3rd grade until I was a senior, and I played all different instruments.
 I played baritone horn, tuba, trombone, saxophone... all that stuff, and then also played guitar in the jazz band.
 {: .interviewee }

 I had an excellent guitar teacher when I was a kid.
-This guy--[Richard Rabatin&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.stonybrookmusic.com/richard_rabatin.html) who was a [Berklee&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://berklee.edu) composition major--taught me.
+This guy--[Richard Rabatin&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://www.stonybrookmusic.com/richard_rabatin.html) who was a [Berklee&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://berklee.edu) composition major--taught me.
 I guess he recognized when I was like 14 when I started with him that I had a pretty good ear.
 So he started me on atonal sight-singing right away, which he apologizes for now.
 Hi Rich! [laughs]
 {: .interviewee }

 <span class="important">That really opened up my ears I think at a young age and he showed me a lot of stuff that I don't think any other teacher would have gone there with such a young kid.</span> Yeah.
 So...
 There you go.